rcpch/digital-growth-charts-server/docs/clinician/how-the-api-works.md

 ---
 # How the API Works

-Details for interested clinicians and statisticians
+Details for interested clinicians and statisticians.

 ## Growth Charting Introduction